newrelic/newrelic-dotnet-agent/docs/development.md

 ## Building

-The New Relic .NET agent is primarily comprised of two solutions: `FullAgent.sln` and `Profiler.sln`.
+The New Relic .NET agent (managed) is contained in `FullAgent.sln`.

 ### FullAgent.sln